Refined bilinear Strichartz estimates with application to the well-posedness of periodic generalized KdV type equations

 Now the existence of a solution in $ H^s(\T) $ follows also from Lemma \ref{lem1}, Propositions \ref{prop_apri} and \ref{difdif} by constructing a sequence of smooth solutions associated with a smooth approximation of $ u_0\in H^s(\T) $.
-Using that this sequence of solutions is bounded in $ L^\I(]0,T[;H^s(\T)) $ for some $ T>0 $ that depends only on $ \|u_0\|_{H^{s_0}} $ with $ s_0 =\max\big(s(\alpha),\frac{1}{2}+\big) $ and that it is a Cauchy sequence in $ L^\I(]0,T[;H^{s'}) $ for any $s'<s $, we can pass to the limit and prove that this sequence converges in some sense to a solution $u\in L^\I(]0,T[;H^s(\T)) $ to \eqref{eq1} emanating from $u_0 $.
-The continuity of $ u $ with values in $ H^s(\T) $ follows from classical argument involving the reversibility and time translation invariance of the equation together with the estimate \eqref{P} whereas the continuity of the flow-map follows from the frequency envelop argument introduced in \cite{KT1}.
+Since this sequence of solutions is bounded in $ L^\I(]0,T[;H^s(\T)) $ for some $ T>0 $, depending only on $ \|u_0\|_{H^{s_0}} $ with $ s_0 =\max\big(s(\alpha),\frac{1}{2}+\big) $, it is a Cauchy sequence in $ L^\I(]0,T[;H^{s'}) $ for any $s'<s $.
+We can pass to the limit and prove that this sequence converges in some sense to a solution $u\in L^\I(]0,T[;H^s(\T)) $ to \eqref{eq1} emanating from $u_0 $.
+The continuity of $ u $ with values in $ H^s(\T) $ follows from classical argument involving the reversibility and time translation invariance of the equation together with the estimate \eqref{P} whereas the continuity of the flow map follows from the frequency envelope argument introduced in \cite{KT1}.
 See also Remark 4.2 in \cite{MT22}.

-\subsection{Global existence results}
+\subsection{Global Existence Results}

 The proofs of Corollaries \ref{theo2} and \ref{theo3} are exactly the same as the ones of Theorem 1.2 and Theorem 1.3 in \cite{MT22}.
 The improvements with respect to these last results are only due to the improvement of the local well-posedness result.
 We thus omit the proof here and refer to \cite{MT22}.